ron2015schmitt/Mathematiques-old/README.md

 # MODES OF OPERATION

-The COOLL library supports two mode of operation: `CARFEUL` and fast.
+The mātricks library supports two mode of operation: `CARFEUL` and fast.

 ## fast mode